Leszek II the Black: Adoption by Bolesław the Chaste

 After Leszek obtained his political independence in 1261, he rapidly established good relations with Bolesław the Chaste, ruler of Kraków and Sandomierz.
-The two princes meet for the first time in 1260, on occasion of the expedition against the Kingdom of Bohemia, which was part of a broader action during the Hungarian-Bohemian War for the Babenberg inheritance.
-Leszek's participation in the war against Bohemia and its allies (Henryk IV Probus and Władysław Opolski) continued in later years, with particular intensity between 1271-1273.
+The two princes met for the first time in 1260, on the occasion of the expedition against the Kingdom of Bohemia, which was part of a broader action during the Hungarian-Bohemian War for the Babenberg inheritance.
+Leszek's participation in the war against Bohemia and its allies (Henryk Probus and Władysław Opolski) continued in later years, with particular intensity between 1271 and 1273.

 The childlessness of Bolesław and his close cooperation with Leszek resulted in the latter's expectation to become his heir.
 The document of adoption was issued in 1265; eight years later, Władysław Opolski organized a military expedition to Kraków because he refused to accept the adoption.
 On 4 June 1273, the Battle of Bogucin Mały took place, in which the Opole-Racibórz army was defeated.
-At the end of October, Bolesław made a retaliatory expedition against Opole-Racibórz; however, his forces were limited to destroy only specific areas of the duchy.
-In 1274 Władysław Opolski and Bolesław the Chaste decided to conclude a peace, under which the former gave up his claims to the throne of Kraków in exchange for some territory adjacent to his duchy, stretching as far as the Skawinka river.
+At the end of October, Bolesław made a retaliatory expedition against Opole-Racibórz; however, his forces were limited to destroying only specific areas of the duchy.
+In 1274, Władysław Opolski and Bolesław the Chaste decided to conclude a peace, under which the former gave up his claims to the throne of Kraków in exchange for some territory adjacent to his duchy, stretching as far as the Skawinka river.

-In 1265 Leszek married Gryfina (also known as Agrippina), daughter of the Rurikid prince Rostislav Mikhailovich, Ban of Slavonia and Duke of Macsó.
-The union was quite unhappy; in 1271 a scandal erupted when she fled to Kraków and publicly accused her husband of impotence, adding that for this reason their marriage had never been consummated.
+In 1265, Leszek married Gryfina (also known as Agrippina), daughter of the Rurikid prince Rostislav Mikhailovich, Ban of Slavonia and Duke of Macsó.
+The union was quite unhappy; in 1271, a scandal erupted when she fled to Kraków and publicly accused her husband of impotence, adding that for this reason their marriage had never been consummated.
 The reconciliation of the couple took place four years later, due to the intervention of Bolesław the Chaste and his wife, Kinga, Gryfina returned to her husband on 6 August 1275.
 Leszek then decided to follow a treatment from the well-known physician Mikołaj of Kraków.
-His prescription included eating frogs and snakes, because - as was stated in the Rocznik Traski - "the lack of offspring caused a great abomination into the nation".
+His prescription included eating frogs and snakes, because – as was stated in the Rocznik Traski – "the lack of offspring caused a great abomination in the nation".
 Ultimately, Leszek and Gryfina never had children.